Sunday, 10 AM Worship Service in the Sanctuary - Also on YouTube and Facebook. Join us as we move into the future with hope and joy.

 Salvation Army Angel Tree

 Each year at Christmas, tags with suggested gifts are attached to a tree for needy children.
 Members take a tag and help provide a gift or 2 for a child’s Christmas.
-Adopting these little “angels” in an expanding Christmas tradition that makes the season brighter for both the gift giver and receiver.
+Adopting these little “angels” is an expanding Christmas tradition that makes the season brighter for both the gift giver and receiver.

 Hat and Mitten Tree